Patient Information Leaflets (PILs)

 There are thousands of different skin complaints, therefore, the focus of the British Association of Dermatologists' PILs production is on the most common, rarest or debilitating skin conditions.

 Hyperhidrosis means excessive sweating.
-It can be localised or affect the whole body.
+It can be localised or affect the whole face and body.

 Sweating is controlled by the brain, which sends signals along nerves called “sympathetic nerves” to the small sweat glands in the skin.
 These nerves are part of the “autonomic nervous system” which controls many unconscious body functions.